 So, to recap: Gary Haugen, Daniel Walker, Jesus and I were all in agreement that night and the two that followed.
-God is there, we are not afraid, and it is our job as Christians to go into the darkness and lead everyone out!
+God is there, we are not afraid, and it is our job as people of goodwill and courage to go in and find them, to turn the lights on (metaphorically) and lead everyone out, yes?

 I understood during those times of waiting for Jeff to return that this was never God’s fault.
 God cares about the women, and He has equipped the human race with everything we need— time, education, resources, cash, skills, manpower and brain capacity—to end this injustice.
 It is we who have not responded.